 It’s been a whirlwind few weeks for Graham and me.
 After a week and a half in Seattle and Alaska (the post is coming, I swear), we were home for less than a week before heading to New Jersey for a beautiful wedding (congratulations, Andy and Dan!), and we’ll head out again this Saturday for a trip to Mobile, Alabama to see family and celebrate a 50th wedding anniversary.

 I like to travel.
-Wanderlust is real, and I’m suffering from it.
+Wanderlust is real, and I’ve got it.
 But I also like coming home again.
 I feel secure in the world with my feet on Virginia ground.
 It’s always nice to sleep in my own bed after spending time away, and I miss cuddling with my giganti-cat, Gatsby, when I’m gone.

 He requires a lot of attention.
 And purrs like a monster truck motor.
 And makes coming home worth it.
 And I’m definitely not a crazy cat lady.